KimmoKAhola/The-IoT-Temperature-Observer/README.md

 # The IoT Temperature Observer
 Author: Kimmo Ahola (ka223pd)
-Give a short and brief overview of what your project is about.
-What needs to be included:

 - [x] Title
 - [x] Your name and student credentials (ka223pd)